SumoLogic/sumologic-documentation/docs/manage/security/set-password-policy.md

     * **Users locked out after.** With these options, you can determine when users are locked out of their Sumo Logic accounts using the three menus: number of failed attempts, amount of time during which the incorrect password is entered, and the amount of time a user will be locked out of their account after entering the set number of incorrect passwords.
       * For example, we choose **7 Failed Attempts** from the first menu, **Within 10 Minutes** from the second menu, and **For 60 Minutes** from the third menu.
 This means that if a user enters four incorrect passwords in the space of five minutes, that user will be unable to log back into their account for 60 minutes.
     * **2-Step Verification for My Org.** Select if 2-Step Verification (MFA) is optional or required.
 If set to **required** users will be required to configure MFA.
 If set to **optional** users can enable/disable MFA via their user preferences.
     * **Remember Browser.** Provides users an option to select to remember the MFA on the browser for 30 days.
-If set to **diabled** users will be required to enter their MFA code upon every login.
+If set to **disabled**, users will be required to enter their MFA code upon every login.

 3. Click **Save**.